chrisbazley/3dObjLib/README.md

 UnixEnv$make$sfix, which is why 'GMakefile' uses the built-in function addsuffix instead of addprefix to construct lists of the objects to be built (e.g. foo.o instead of o.foo).

+  Before compiling the library for RISC OS, move the C source and header files with .c and .h suffixes into subdirectories named 'c' and 'h' and remove those suffixes from their names.
+You probably also need to create 'o', 'd' and 'debug' subdirectories for compiler output.

 Licence and disclaimer
 ----------------------